voidentente/rechiren-server/README.md

+# Server

+This is the server targeted for SystemD Linux.

 For the MultiMC client, see [rechiren-client](https://github.com/voidentente/rechiren-client).

-Todo: Add systemd service desccriptor.